France identifies a new variant of covid called IHU

 A new variant of the covid has been identified for a few weeks by French researchers, derived from another whose first cases had been detected in the Republic of the Congo last September.

-The University Hospital Institute of Marseille, at the origin of this discovery, communicated on December 9 on its Twitter account that it had baptized this variant with its own acronym, IHU.
+The University Hospital Institute of Marseille, at the origin of this discovery, announced on December 9 on its Twitter account that it had baptized this variant with its own acronym, IHU.

 Its researchers published at the end of last month a pre-study, still pending validation by their peers, on this “IHU variant” called B.1.640.2 of which quite little is still known, taking into account the limited number of registered cases. .